 Please note, if you have a Ethernet cable with a over-molded boot, the boot can get in the way of the cable. you can cut the boot off (carefully!) or use non-boot-having cables.

 Adafruit Best-Friend-Forever (BFF) Akiba over at Freaklabs.org has a great tutorial about how to use cable glands to keep waterproof enclosures waterproof, even with power or data or sensor cables coming out.
 Please check it out for some excellent information about how to use them!

-An Ethernet/RJ-45 Cables is not included, but we do stock them in the shop!
+An Ethernet/RJ-45 Cables is not included,!

 MAY WE ALSO SUGGEST...